-St. Joe's uses a combination of research-based, child-centered approaches to learning that focus on educating the whole child.
-Our classrooms offer a balance of active and quiet play, provide opportunities for individual and group play and give children opportunities to make decisions.
+St. Joe's CDC uses a combination of research-based, child-centered approaches to learning that focus on educating the whole child.
+Our classrooms offer a balance of active and quiet play, provide opportunities for individual and group play, and give children opportunities to make decisions.

-Our staff are currently engaged in ongoing learning about Emergent Curriculum and Reggio Emilia inspired teaching and learning.
-Through a partnership with Community Coordinated Childcare (aka 4C's), staff attend frequent workshops and receive in-classroom coaching to strengthen our teaching and learning practices.
-We look forward to sharing our learning with you as we get better and better as a staff at providing this kind of open-ended, hands-on learning for your kids!
+Our staff engage in ongoing learning about Emergent Curriculum and Reggio Emilia inspired teaching and learning.
+Through a partnership with Community Coordinated Childcare, staff attend frequent workshops and receive in-classroom coaching to strengthen our teaching and learning practices.